MI5 Assessment Centre Guide

 This will be a panel interview, carried out by a selection board.
 A panel interview can be a very daunting prospect.
 Try not to think of it as more people

-- As with any interview, there are the common areas of etiquette that you need to know.
+As with any interview, there are the common areas of etiquette that you need to know.
 You should spend some time reading the interview section of this site and definitely read our free guide “how to prepare for an interview”.

 This interview will be competency based, just like the previous telephone interview.
 Use the same guidance and follow the STAR method.